 with the exception of women, ages 16-18 in the Adult summer Softball league.
 See restrictions under G.) Adult Softball.

-A resident shall be defined as anyone with a legal address who has resided full time at such address within the confines of the Towns of New Milford, Sherman, Kent, Washington, Roxbury, Bridgewater, or Warren.
+A resident shall be defined as anyone with a legal address who has resided full time at such address within the confines of the Towns of New Milford, Sherman, Kent, S. Kent, New Preston, Washington, Roxbury, Bridgewater, or Warren.

 Residency must be established as current upon signing a roster (Please see Section E of this document).
 Verification of residency must be submitted upon request.
 Verification criteria are to be determined solely by the Parks and Recreation Department.
 Failure to produce proper verification within 5 working days from the date of question shall automatically result in the ineligibility of registrant.